moov-io/watchman/docs/runbook.md

 To change where the SQLite database is stored on disk set `SQLITE_DB_PATH` as an environmental variable.

-### Change name and/or address matching threshold

-To adjust how sensitive search results are to their queries the following values can be modified, lower values indicate more results are included.
-By default all values are `0.90`.

-- `NAME_SIMILARITY`: Similarity required for SDN name searches
-- `ALT_SIMILARITY`: Similarity required for alternate name searches
-- `ADDRESS_SIMILARITY`: Similarity required for address searches

 ### Webhook batch processing size

 The size of each batch of watches to be processed (and their webhook called) can be adjusted with `WEBHOOK_BATCH_SIZE=100`.
 This is intended for performance improvements by using a larger batch size.